PhenomDevel/BlizzHUDTweaks/README.md

 # BlizzHUDTweaks
 Provides tweaks to the newly introduced Blizzard HUD in Dragonflight:

-- Action Bar / Frame Fading until Mouseover
-- Overwrite actionbar padding from -4 to +16
+- Out of combat fading for action bars / frames
+- Rested area fading for action bars / frames
+- In combat fading for action bars / frames
+- Action bar padding below blizzard minimum of 2
-- Repositioning / Scaling of Class Resources and Totem Bar (For example Combo Points, Arcane Charges etc.)
+- Repositioning / Scaling of class resources and totem bar (For example combo points, arcane charges etc.)
-- A lot of small qol
+- Small quality of life improvements

 For more details see `Features`.